opentracing-contrib/java-api-extensions/README.md

 ```

-Using this approach, `TracerObserver` instances can be defined as Spring `@Bean`s, and they will automatically be
-detected and registered with the API extensions tracer.
+Using this approach, any `TracerObserver` Spring `@Bean`s will be automatically detected and registered with the API extensions tracer.

 ## Release